 A minimum grade of B- is required for transfer credit.
 There are three classifications of transfer credits:

-- Students who transfer from a Council on Social Work Education accredited graduate social work program and have completed one full year including field education, within the last six years, may be granted up to 15 credits, with the possibility of being equivalent to one year of the MSW program.
+1. Students who transfer from a Council on Social Work Education accredited graduate social work program and have completed one full year including practicum education (formerly field education), within the last six years, may be granted up to 15 credits, with the possibility of being equivalent to one year of the MSW program.
 Due to different curricular patterns in MSW programs, it will be necessary to revise the second year course of study to ensure all requirements for the degree have been met.